jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 Access does include an implementation of SQL and you can use it to query your databases but Microsoft does not encourage its use.
 Instead they prefer that you use the graphical database creation and manipulation tools and use the query-by-example interface to ask questions of your database.

-Microsft Access runs under any of the Microsoft Windows operating systems as well as Apple’s OS X but not under Linux or any other non-Microsfot operating system.
+Microsft Access runs under any of the Microsoft Windows operating systems as well as Apple’s OS X but not under Linux or any other non-Microsoft operating system.

 ### 3.5.2 MICROSOFT SQL SERVER
-Microsoft SQL Server is Microsoft entry into the enterprise database market.
+Microsoft SQL Server is Microsoft’s entry into the enterprise database market.
 It runs only under one the various Microsft Windows operating systems.
 Unlike Microsoft Access, SQL Server requires a high level of expertise in order to use it at all.
 Users interact with SQL Server using T-SQL which adheres quite closely to the syntax of ISO/IEC standard SQL.

 >Abbr.
 T-SQL: Transact-SQL.
 ### 3.5.3 IBM DB2
 DB2 is a flexible product that runs on Windows and Linux PCs on the low end all the way to IBM’s largest mainframes.
 As with Microsft SQL Server, to use DB2 effectively, a developer must have received extensive training and considerable hands-on experience.

 ### 3.5.4 ORACLE DATABASE
-Oracle Database is another DBMS that runs on PCs running the running the WIndoes, Linux or MAC OS X operating system.
+Oracle Database is another DBMS that runs on PCs running the running the Windows, Linux or MAC OS X operating system.
 Oracle SQL is highly compliant with SQL:2016.

 ### 3.5.5 SYBASE SQL ANYWHERE
-Sybase SQL Anywhere is a high-capacity, high-performance DMBS compatible with databases originally built with Microsft SQL Server, IBM DB2, Oracle and MySQL as well as a wide variety of popular application-development languages. it features a self-tuning query optimizer and dynamic cache sizing.
+Sybase SQL Anywhere is a high-capacity, high-performance DBMS compatible with databases originally built with Microsft SQL Server, IBM DB2, Oracle and MySQL as well as a wide variety of popular application-development languages.
+It features a self-tuning query optimizer and dynamic cache sizing.

 >N.B.
-Tuning quieries can make a big difference in their executing time.
+Tuning queries can make a big difference in their executing time.

 ### 3.5.6 MYSQL
 MySQL is the most widely used open source DBMS.

-One amazing feature of MySQL is that it offers multiple ways of storing and managing data which they call *sotrage engines*.
-The most feature-rich of these it eh InnoDB storage engine which provides many of the advanced database features found in commerical database such as the Microsfot SQL Server.
-The compliance of the MySQL InnoDB storage engine is coparable to that of Microsfot SQL Server.
+One amazing feature of MySQL is that it offers multiple ways of storing and managing data which they call *storage engines*.
+The most feature-rich of these is the InnoDB storage engine which provides many of the advanced database features found in commerical database such as the Microsoft SQL Server.
+The compliance of the MySQL InnoDB storage engine is comparable to that of Microsoft SQL Server.

-Another pupular storage engine is the MyISAM storage engine, which is particularly noted ofr its speed, especially for simple data queries, making it a popular choice for web-based applications.
+Another popular storage engine is the MyISAM storage engine, which is particularly noted for its speed, especially for simple data queries, making it a popular choice for web-based applications.

 >Tip.
-Since the purchase of MySQL by Oracle, the original developers of MySQL have started a new open-source database project anmed MariaDB which is mostly a clone of MySQL with just a few feature difference.
+Since the purchase of MySQL by Oracle, the original developers of MySQL have started a new open-source database project named MariaDB which is mostly a clone of MySQL with just a few feature difference.

 ### 3.5.7 POSTGRESQL
-PostgreSQL is another open source DBMS and it is generally considered to be more robsut than MySQL and more capable of supporting large enterprise-wide applications.
+PostgreSQL is another open source DBMS and it is generally considered to be more robus                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   t than MySQL and more capable of supporting large enterprise-wide applications.